H.R. 2089: Generating Retirement Ownership through Long-Term Holding

 Only individual investors qualify

-The bill excludes estates, trusts, and people who can be claimed as dependents.
-It also applies only to qualifying capital gains dividends from regulated investment companies, such as many mutual funds.
+The deferral excludes estates, trusts, and anyone who can be claimed as a dependent on another taxpayer's return.
+It applies only to qualifying capital gains dividends from regulated investment companies, the tax category that covers most mutual funds.

 6

-The bill directs Treasury to issue regulations, which would likely determine how deferred gains are reported and how partial sales are matched to prior reinvestments.
+The bill directs the Treasury Department to issue regulations, which would determine how deferred gains are reported and how partial sales are matched to prior reinvestments.

 Who benefits from H.R.
 2089?

-If your fund rolls capital gains payouts straight back into more shares, H.R.
-2089 would let you keep that money invested instead of sending part of it to the IRS right away.
+Dividend reinvestment is the default setting on many retail brokerage accounts.
+If your fund rolls capital gains payouts straight into new shares, H.R.
+2089 would let that money stay invested instead of being trimmed by a yearly tax bill.

-Investors saving outside a 401(k) or IRA could benefit most, because taxable mutual fund distributions can create yearly tax bills even when they are reinvested.
+Investors saving outside a 401(k) or IRA feel this most, because taxable mutual fund distributions can generate a tax bill every year even when not a dollar of cash leaves the account.

 Long-term buy-and-hold investors